+July 2017 - December 2017

+M.Sc.
+Bioscience

+First Semester

-July 2016 - December 2016 M.Sc.
-Bioscience First Semester Paper IV: Biology of Immune System type] will be bas per will have 5 questions of equal marks.
-First question [Multiple choice type or short answer sed on all units [complete syllabus] with no internal choice, whereas remaining questions will be internal choice within each unit.
-Unit-I Innate immune mechanism and characteristics of adaptive immune response; Cells of immune system: Hematopoiesis and differentiation, mononuclear cells and granulocytes; Antigen presenting cells; Primary and Secondary lymphoid organs and tissues; Ontogeny and phylogeny of lymphocytes; Lymphocyte traffic Unit-II Antigen receptor molecules: B-cell receptor complex, Immunoglobulin - structure, types and function; T-cell receptor complex; Major Histocompatibility Complex- types, structural organization, function and distribution; Transplantation and Rejection; Complements in immune function Unit-III Antigens: nature of antigens, factor affecting immunogenicity, Haptens and super antigens; Antigenic determinants; Recognition of antigens by T and B cell; Antigen processing; Role of MHC molecules in antigen presentation and co-stimulatory signals; Antigen and antibody interaction.
+Paper IV: Biology of Immune System

+covering whole sy answered in two to answered in about will have questions divided into four sections, A, B, C & D. Section A will have 20 MCQ of 1 mark each yllabus.
+Section B will have 8 very short answer questions, two from each unit, of 2 marks each to be o three lines.
+Section C will have 8 questions, two from each unit, of 3 marks each.
+The question has to be 75 words.
+Section D will have 4 questions, one from each unit with internal choice, of 5 marks each.
+The answered in about 150 words.
+Innate immune mechanism and characteristics of adaptive immune response; Cells of immune system: Hematopoiesis and differentiation, mononuclear cells and granulocytes; Antigen presenting cells; Primary and Secondary lymphoid organs and tissues; Ontogeny and phylogeny of lymphocytes; Lymphocyte traffic

+Unit-II Antigen receptor molecules: B-cell receptor complex, Immunoglobulin - structure, types and function; T-cell receptor complex; Major Histocompatibility Complex- types, structural organization, function and distribution; Transplantation and Rejection; Complements in immune function

+Unit-III Antigens: nature of antigens, factor affecting immunogenicity, Haptens and super antigens; Antigenic determinants; Recognition of antigens by T and B

+Role of MHC molecules in antigen presentation and tigen and antibody interaction.

-Unit-IV Cell mediated immune response; Cytokines and interleukins- structure and function; Immunity to infections; Hypersensitive reactions and their types; Immunodeficiency disorders; Autoimmunity
+Unit-IV ponse; Cytokines and interleukins- structure and ections; Hypersensitive reactions and their types; ers; Autoimmunity

-Lab Course:
+Lab Course :

-1. Identification of cells of immune esystem
+1. Identification of cells of immun e system

-2. Separation of mononuclear cells by Ficoll-Hypaque
+2. Separation of mononuclear cells s by Ficoll-Hypaque

-3. Identification of Lymphocytes and
+3. Identification of Lymphocytes a and their subsets

-4. Lymphoid organs and their micro oscopic organization
+4. Lymphoid organs and their mice

-5. Isolation and purification of Ant igens
+5. Isolation and purification of An tigens

 6. Purification of IgG from serum

-7. Estimation of Levels of gamma globulins and A/G ratio in blood
+7. globulins and A/G ratio in blood

 8. Antigen antibody interaction

-Recommende ed Books:
+Recommend led Books:

 RA Goldsby et al. Kuby's Immunology

 E Benjamini, R Coico and G Sunshine Immunology- A short Course

 Roitt, Brostoff and Male Immunology

 William Paul Fundamentals of Immunology

 Tizard Immunology

-Abbas et al. Immunology
+Abbas et al .
+Immunology